Moderate Party: General Electoral League (1904–1938)

 From the beginning of the 20th century, social democracy and the labour movement rose to replace liberalism as the major political force for radical reforms.
 The Moderate Party intensified its opposition to socialism during the leadership of Lindman—the importance of continuance and strengthening national business were cornerstones.
 But at the same time, recent social issues gained significant political attention; by appeasing the working class, the party also hoped to reduce the threat of revolutionary tendencies.
 During the governments led by Lindman, several reforms for social progress were made, and it was his first government that initiated the public state pension.

 In the 1920s, the Swedish right slowly started to move towards a classical liberal view on economic issues, mainly under the influence of the liberal economist Gustav Cassel, but the economic downturn following the Great Depression frustrated the possible liberal transition of their economic policy.
 Before that occurred the party gained its greatest success yet with 29.4% in the general election of 1928, often called the Cossack Election, on a clearly anti-socialist programme.
 The government later formed by the party did not accept the concept of the market economy but continued the protectionist policy by generous financial aid.
 The government also began complete regulation of agriculture.
 Production associations, with the objective to administer the regulations and running monopolies on imports, were also established during the period.
 All this made for a corporate control of the Swedish economy unsurpassed since the popularisation of liberalism at the end of the 19th century.
-The government of Lindman fell in 1930 after the Social Democrats and the Freeminded People's Party had blocked a proposition for raised customs duty on grain.
+The government of Lindman fell in 1930 after the Social Democrats and the Freeminded People's Party had blocked a proposition for a raised customs duty on grain.

 The 1930s saw the party in conflict over how to relate to the rising threat of National Socialism and Fascism.
 Its loosely affiliated youth organisation, the National Youth League of Sweden (Sveriges Nationella Ungdomsförbund) was openly pro-Nazi and set up uniformed "fighting groups" to combat political enemies on the streets.
 The mother party did not like this development, with Lindman clearly stating that pro-Nazi views were not to be accepted in the party, and in 1933 the National Youth League was separated from the party.
-While the party set up a new youth league, which came to be called Moderate Youth League or The Young Swedes (currently the largest youth league in Sweden in terms of membership), the core of the old one (in spite of some districts, such as Young Swedes-Gothenburg joining the new one) set up its own party—the National League of Sweden—which fought elections as an openly pro-Nazi party and temporarily gained parliamentary representation in the shape of three rightists MPs.
+While the party set up a new youth league in 1934, called The Young Swedes (known since 1969 as the Moderate Youth League), the core of the old one (in spite of some districts, such as Young Swedes-Gothenburg joining the new one) set up its own party—the National League of Sweden—taking with them three of the mother party's MPs and unsuccessfully fighting elections as a radical conservative and openly pro-Nazi party.